-Communication is one of the most complex acts humans can do, and successful communication involves a variety of skills, including the sounds we make, the words we choose, sequencing skills, facial expressions, and more.
-We’ve created this guide to provide more information about each domain.
+Communication is one of the most complex acts humans can do, and successful communication involves a variety of skills, including producing the sounds that make words and selecting the right words and sequencing them, in both spoken and written forms.
+And, all of this typically happens effortlessly!

 Oral and Written Language

-Language is how we use words to convey and understand meaning, encompassing verbal, written, signed, or other communication forms.
-It includes receptive language (understanding oral or written communication) and expressive language (using language verbally or in writing).
+Language includes receptive language (understanding spoken/signed or written communication) and expressive language (using language verbally/via sign or in writing).

 Here are some common signs of language disorders in children: